 Good to know: All Doge’s Palace tickets also include the Correr Museum, National Archeological Museum, and Biblioteca Marciana.

-TIP: If you are planning to visit Doge’s Palace and St. Mark’s Basilica, consider this digital Venice Pass.
-It allows you to prebook timed entry tickets and also includes a gondola ride or the islands tour – a very good value.
+TIP: If you are planning to visit Doge’s Palace and St. Mark’s Basilica on your own, consider this digital Venice Pass.
+It allows you to prebook timed entry tickets and also includes a gondola ride or the Murano & Burano islands tour.
+It offers very good value for the must-sees in Venice.

 How to Visit & Tours